Frequently Asked Questions

 Should I use a VPN with bitmagnet?

 It is recommended to use a VPN: bitmagnet may download metadata about illegal and copyrighted content.
 It is possible that rudimentary law enforcement and anti-piracy tracking tools would incorrectly flag this activity, although we’ve never heard about anyone getting into trouble for using this or similar metadata crawlers.
 Setting up a VPN is simple and cheap, and it’s better to be safe than sorry.
-We are not affiliated with any VPN providers, but if you’re unsure which provider to choose, we can recommend Mullvad.
+We are not affiliated with any VPN providers, but if you’re unsure which provider to choose, we can recommend Mullvad and ProtonVPN.

 Is bitmagnet intended to be used as a public service?